Conceptions of logic: Rival conceptions of logic

 In the period of scholastic philosophy, logic was predominantly Aristotelian.
-Following the decline of scholasticism, logic was thought of as an affair of ideas by early modern philosophers such as Locke and Hume.
+Following the decline of scholasticism, logic was thought of as an affair of ideas by early modern philosophers such as John Locke and David Hume.
 Immanuel Kant took this one step further.
 He begins with the assumption of the empiricist philosophers, that all knowledge whatsoever is internal to the mind, and that we have no genuine knowledge of 'things in themselves'.
 Furthermore, (an idea he seemed to have got from Hume) the material of knowledge is a succession of separate ideas which have no intrinsic connection and thus no real unity.
 In order that these disparate sensations be brought into some sort of order and coherence, there must be an internal mechanism in the mind which provides the forms by which we think, perceive and reason.

 Kant calls these forms Categories (in a somewhat different sense than employed by the Aristotelian logicians), of which he claims there are twelve: